RedisLabs/redislabs-docs/content/platforms/kubernetes/db-controller.md

 A string containing the name of a secret that contains the desired database password.

-The default value is the database name (`metadata.name`) with "redb-" as a prefix.
+If you do not specify a secret name, a secret is created for you with the name constructed from the database name (`metadata.name`) with "`redb-`" as a prefix.

+If you specify a secret name, you must create the secret before you create the database resource.

 To create your own database password in the secret, run: